What is Adult Scoliosis and How you get it?

 Learn What to Do for the Scoliotic Spine of Adults

 Adult idiopathic scoliosis, in most cases, is a continuation of what is referred to as adolescent idiopathic scoliosis.
 At times, a spine curvature with an idiopathic nature (unknown cause), starting when a person is a teenager, can continue to progress in adulthood.
 YES, curves can progress even you have finished growing.
-The rate of progression for adults with scoliosis is said to be about 0.5 to 2 degrees per year.
+The rate of progression for adults with scoliosis is about 0.5 to 2 degrees per year.

 Adolescent curves less than 30-degree most likely will not significantly progress in patients aged 20 to 49.
 Curves less than 30-degree get worse after the fifth decade of life (50 and older) as they are linked to degenerative changes.
 However, those that are more than 30 degrees will almost always progress throughout an adult’s life.

-Which Spinal Region are Affected?
+Which Spinal Region are Affected in Adult Scoliosis?

-Symptoms and Signs of Abnormal Side-Bending of the Spine
+Symptoms and Signs of Adult Scoliosis

 - Neck pain

 - Leg pain

 - Nerve pain